Support Us

 Thinking Differently About Our Town

-Cities, towns and villages throughout Scotland are reimagining their centres and what function they serve within their urban setting.
+Cities, towns, and villages across Scotland are reimagining their centres and the functions they serve within their urban settings.

-Inverness is creating different artworks along its River Ness ranging from simple signage installations through to engineered viewing platforms; Oban is reinventing its waterfront and becoming a hub for the Hebrides; Helmsdale has centred its village around arts and heritage with a wonderful cultural centre that is growing leaps and bounds; and even rural Scotland is getting involved in the act with initiatives such as the Scottish Scenic Routes, Spring Fling and the North Coast 500 aiming to reinvent the landscape that they find themselves within.
+Inverness is creating various artworks along its River Ness, ranging from simple signage installations to engineered viewing platforms.
+Oban is reinventing its waterfront and becoming a hub for the Hebrides.
+Helmsdale has centred its village around arts and heritage, with a wonderful cultural centre that is growing by leaps and bounds.
+Even rural Scotland is part of the movement, with initiatives such as the Scottish Scenic Routes, Spring Fling, and the North Coast 500 aiming to redefine the landscapes in which they are situated.

-Dumfries has a similar ambition to reinvent, reimagine and reactivate its high street, its town centre and its entire region.
-The Stove Network working in collaboration with Lateral North and creative organisations throughout Dumfries would like to invite you to contribute your ideas for a future Dumfries and ultimately towards creating new ideas within the town to showcase the heritage, cultural, environmental, industrial and creative communities that thrive within Dumfries.
+Dumfries shares a similar ambition: to reinvent, reimagine, and reactivate its high street, town centre, and the wider region.
+The Stove Network, working in collaboration with Lateral North and creative organisations throughout Dumfries, would like to invite you to contribute your ideas for the future of Dumfries—ultimately to generate new concepts within the town to showcase the heritage, cultural, environmental, industrial, and creative communities that thrive here.

-Join us to design these interventions, contribute your ideas and find out about the Dumfries you don’t know; yet.
+Join us to design these interventions, contribute your ideas, and discover the Dumfries you don’t yet know.

-If you’re someone with a passion for the town of Dumfries, and a commitment to being part of its future, then join us for the Cultural Wayfinding Workshop on the 15th July at The Stove.
-Full information about the event can be found here.
+If you’re someone with a passion for the town of Dumfries and a commitment to being part of its future, join us for the Cultural Wayfinding Workshop on 15th July at The Stove.

 Categories